shaomingquan/node-dependency-tree/README.md

 ******

-because it is an ugly modify, so I fork the package. 侵删(delete if forbid).
+because it is an ugly modify, so I fork the package.